Ace of Base

-Ace of Base is a Swedish pop group formed in 1987, originally consisting of siblings Jonas, Linn, and Jenny Berggren, with Ulf Ekberg.

-They achieved worldwide success following the release of their debut album, Happy Nation, in 1992.
-Later re-issued as The Sign, it was certified nine times platinum in the United States and was the best-selling album of 1994.
-One of the most successful debut albums of all time, it was the first to produce three No. 1 singles on the Billboard Mainstream Top 40 chart: "All That She Wants", "The Sign" and "Don't Turn Around".
+Ace of Base are a Swedish pop music group formed in Gothenburg in 1990.
+Originally consisting of siblings Jonas, Linn, and Jenny Berggren along with Ulf Ekberg, they achieved worldwide success following the release of their debut album Happy Nation in 1992.
+Later reissued as The Sign it was certified nine-times platinum in the United States.
+Not only was it the best-selling album of 1994 but also one of the most successful debut albums of all time, being the first to produce three No. 1 singles on the Billboard Mainstream Top 40 chart: "All That She Wants", "The Sign", and "Don't Turn Around".

-The group continued to score hit singles throughout the 1990s, with songs such as "Beautiful Life", "Lucky Love", "Cruel Summer", and "Life Is a Flower".
+The group continued to score hit singles throughout the 1990s with "Beautiful Life", "Lucky Love", "Cruel Summer", and "Life Is a Flower".
 They have sold 30 million copies of their first four studio albums, making them the third most successful Swedish group of all time, behind ABBA and Roxette.

 Despite being largely inactive since 2012, the group has never officially disbanded.
-In the last decade, they have released several demo tracks, first via their Facebook page and later, in 2015, on the compilation album Hidden Gems.
+In the last decade they have released several demo tracks, first via their Facebook page and later in 2015 on the compilation album Hidden Gems.
 A follow-up titled Hidden Gems, Vol. 2 was included in the 2020 box set All That She Wants: The Classic Collection.
 Jenny Berggren continues to perform the group's hits in solo concerts around the world.